thelosmos/Networking-CiscoGoDo/README.md

 Two scripts that allow you to execute a command to a Cisco device.
-The inline version (go-do-inline) will expect you to provide the device IP and the command to be executed as arguments. the go-do version will prompt for the device IP and command to be executed.
+The inline version (go-do-inline) will expect you to provide the device IP and the command to be executed as arguments.
+The go-do version will prompt for the device IP and command to be executed.
+Written using Python3.7.